Will a Military Conviction Show up on a Background Check? (Full Answer)

 However, if an individual was convicted through a court-martial, the associated conviction will appear on criminal records.

-How Long Does An Other Than Honorable Discharge Stay On Your Record?
+How Long Does an Other Than Honorable Discharge Stay on Your Record?

 An Other Than Honorable Discharge remains on an individual’s military record permanently unless the individual successfully applies for an upgrade.24